gommehdnet/cheetah/README.md

 ## How to build
 - Clone this repository
-- Open a shell (e.g. using Git Bash on Windows)
+- Open a shell (e.g., using Git Bash on Windows)
 - On Windows, make sure that `git config core.longpaths true` is set for this project
 - Run `./gradlew applyAllPatches` to apply the patches
 - Run `./gradlew createMojmapBundlerJar` to create the final jar file
-- The final jar file can be found in `cheetah-server/build/libs/cheetah-bundler-1.21.10-R0.1-SNAPSHOT-mojmap.jar`
+- The final jar file can be found in `cheetah-server/build/libs/cheetah-bundler-1.21.11-rc3-R0.1-SNAPSHOT-mojmap.jar`

 ## How to use the API with Maven?
 Currently, it is not possible to add a dependency containing NMS code, the API, and dependencies to the classpath.
 The current solution is to use the cheetah API combined with the normal Spigot NMS.